What is the all-around shoe of trail running legend Kilian Jornet like in real life?

 - Adjustment of the rocker and midsole geometry , which makes the shoe roll more smoothly and has less impact on your joints.
 This ensures a more comfortable run, especially over long distances.

-3. More damping and energy saving
+3. More damping and energy savings

 - Lighter than before , which makes the shoe weigh less.